 I used the Veritec website most recently to assess a Pfister VTP-E21W toilet.
 A client liked the size, shape, price and availability, but I wouldn’t install it without seeing performance numbers.
 A pretty, economically-priced toilet is no pretty bargain at all if it doesn’t flush reliably.

 It’s one thing to choose a good low-flow toilet and bring it home, but installing it is another matter.
 Most handy homeowners can replace their own toilet provided they keep two things in mind.
-First, you need some kind of replacement sealing ring to waterproof the connection between the toilet and the drain pipe underneath.
+First, you need some kind of replacement sealing ring to waterproof the connection between the toilet and the drain pipe underneath (like the one above).
 And second, you need to connect the toilet tank to your water supply.

 Older toilets are typically fed with a non-flexible pipe (usually copper) attached directly to a fitting on the tank.
-Newer toilet tanks are designed to accept a flexible water line that simply threads onto a fitting on the supply pipe coming out of the wall and the toilet tank at the other.
+Newer toilet tanks are designed to accept a flexible water line that simply threads onto a fitting on the supply pipe coming out of the wall and the toilet tank at the other end.
 That’s what you can see here.
 If your existing toilet isn’t connected with a flex hose right now, then you’ll definitely want to upgrade while installing your new clean flushing, low-flow toilet.
-It’s so much easier than soldering.
+It’s so much easier than soldering, and not just for future toilet replacement.
+Even with the toilet you’re putting in now, getting rid of the soldered connection and replacing it with a flex hose that hand tightens is definitely the way to go.